SinaMostafanejad/OpenRDM/README.md

 If you have any problems working with <b>OpenRDM</b> software, please take a glance at the [Known Issues](https://sinamostafanejad.github.io/OpenRDM/issues.html) page of the [documentation](https://sinamostafanejad.github.io/OpenRDM/index.html).

+## HOW TO CONTACT US

+You can report bugs or request new features by opening issues and submitting pull requests.
+Feel free to contact the author for any feedbacks or suggestions.

 ## HOW TO CITE US

-We appreciate your time for using <b>OpenRDM</b>.
-We do our best to keep the program up-to-date.
-In order to help us to do our job better, please cite the following manuscripts in your works
+We appreciate your time for using <b>OpenRDM</b> and do our best to keep the program up-to-date.
+Your support through citing the following manuscripts helps us to add more exciting features to <b>OpenRDM</b> and improve its performance in its future releases.

 [1] [M. Mostafanejad and A. E. DePrince III, J. Chem.
 Theory Comput.
 15, 290-302 (2019).
 "Combining Pair-Density Functional Theory and Variational Two-Electron Reduced-Density Matrix Methods"](https://pubs.acs.org/doi/10.1021/acs.jctc.8b00988)